top of page

 Judge Robert Anderson

-Professor of History at North Central College.
+Dr. Will Barnett is Professor of History at North Central College.
 He earned his B.A. in History from Yale University, his M.A. in History from the University of Texas at Austin, and his Ph.D. in History from the University of Wisconsin-Madison.
-He taught high school for three years before attending graduate school.
-He teaches a variety of U.S. history classes, including African American History, U.S. in the 1960s, History of the American West, American Environmental History, U.S. from 1865 to 1945, U.S. Since 1945, and Public and Local History.
-His main research interests are environmental history and urban history, and he has published a variety of articles and book chapters.
-He is the co-editor, with Kathleen Brosnan and Ann Durkin Keating, of City of Lake and Prairie: Chicago’s Environmental History, published in 2020.
+A former high school teacher, he now teaches a variety of U.S. history classes.
+Barnett’s research focuses on environmental and urban history, and he is co-editor of City of Lake and Prairie: Chicago’s Environmental History.

 Dr. Laura Brueck